Greg Stock, President & CEO

 Greg was most recently an Entrepreneur-in-Residence with Austin Ventures and is a member of the Board of Directors at Austin-based Macheen, Inc.

-Greg holds M.B.A. and B.S. degrees from Pennsylvania State University.
+Greg holds M.B.A. and B.S. degrees from the Pennsylvania State University.

 John Whitmarsh, CFO